Windows Me: Real mode DOS

 For troubleshooting and crash recovery, both the Windows Me CD-ROM and the Windows Me startup disk (a user-creatable floppy disk, known as the Emergency Boot Disk (EBD)) allowed booting into real mode MS-DOS.

 It is possible to restore real mode DOS functionality through various unofficial means.
-Additionally, a registry setting exists that re-enables the "Restart in MS-DOS mode" option in the shutdown dialog box; however, unless patched unofficially with third-party software, Windows Me cannot be booted to MS-DOS real mode.
+Additionally, a registry setting exists that re-enables the "Restart in MS-DOS mode" option in the shutdown dialog box; unless patched unofficially with third-party software, Windows Me cannot be booted to MS-DOS real mode.

 Other components

 Unlike previous versions of Windows 9x, Windows Me was entirely aimed at home users, and thus had certain enterprise-oriented features removed.
 Several features of its predecessors did not work or were officially unsupported by Microsoft on Windows Me, including Automated Installation, Active Directory client services, System Policy Editor, Personal Web Server and ASP.
 These features were supported on the previous versions of Windows 9x.
 A Resource Kit publication, targeted towards system administrators, was never published for Windows Me.

 Other features that were removed or never updated to work with Windows Me included Microsoft Fax, QuickView and DriveSpace, as well as the GUI FAT32 conversion tool.
 Several Windows Explorer commands were also modified in Windows Me, matching the menu structure in Windows 2000.
-While some were simply moved to a different location, certain functionality of the Go menu, as well as the Find command on the Tools menu, are no longer available.
+While some were simply moved to a different location, certain functionality of the Go menu, as well as the Find command on the Tools menu, is no longer available.
 For the latter change Microsoft recommends using a variety of similar functionality labeled Search.

-The Active Channels Channel bar from the original release of Windows 98 is not installed upon first boot like with Windows 98 Second Edition, however it is retained when upgrading from the original release of Windows 98 to Windows 98 Second Edition or Windows Me.

 Windows Me, like Windows 98 Second Edition, did not ship with the WinG API or RealPlayer 4.0, unlike the original release of Windows 98, due to both of these having been superseded by DirectX and Windows Media Player, respectively.
 On the other hand, ActiveMovie still exists in Windows Me despite having been superseded by Windows Media Player.

+The Active Channels Channel bar (also known as the Channel Guide) is also not installed by default on Windows Me like with Windows 98 Second Edition, however it is retained when upgrading from the original release of Windows 98 to Windows 98 Second Edition or Windows Me.